3 Levels of Encrypted Traffic Analysis for Security

 The NDR platform with all three levels of ETA

-LiveAction’s NDR platform, called ThreatEye NV, automatically delivers all three levels of encrypted traffic analysis and is on the cutting edge of advanced threat detection.
+LiveAction’s NDR platform, called ThreatEye, automatically delivers all three levels of encrypted traffic analysis and is on the cutting edge of advanced threat detection.

 “In our approach, what we do is we look at traffic traits and characteristics.
 And we look at 150 plus different ways that traffic can be measured without looking at the contents.
 So it’s equally effective on unencrypted traffic and encrypted traffic.
 To invest in a security platform that isn’t looking at or is unable to detect threats within encrypted traffic will actually put you at a disadvantage long term.” – Thomas Pore, Director of Product, LiveAction